How to get to Thailand

 • Lufthansa

 Air fares to Thailand generally depend on the season, with the highest being approximately mid-November to mid-February, when the weather is best (with premium rates charged for flights between mid-Dec and New Year), and in July and August to coincide with school holidays.
 You will need to book several months in advance to get reasonably priced tickets during these peak periods.
-See our guide to the best times to visit Thailand for more information on weather and crowds.
+See our guide to the best times to visit Thailand for more information on the weather and crowds.

 Ang Thong National Marine Park, Thailand © Shutterstock